 When the body is too hot, regulation occurs through sweating to cool it down.
 When it is too cold, the hypothalamus triggers shivering to warm it up.

-Although it may seem counterintuitive, eating spicy foods and engaging in activities that cause the body to sweat could potentially make it feel cooler in comparison with the outside temperature.
+Although it may seem counterintuitive, eating spicy foods and engaging in activities that cause the body to sweat could make it feel cooler compared to the outside temperature.
 This is because sweating reduces body temperature.

 Below are eight tips for reducing body heat: